West Africa Before the Europeans

 Early Modern • 25m

 Toby Green has been fascinated by the history of West Africa for decades after he visited as a student and heard whispers of history that didn’t appear in text books.
 Years later he wrote ‘Fistful of Shells,’ a survey of West Africa and West-Central Africa before the slave trade, and the effect the arrival of Europeans had on those societies.
-I asked him about what we know about that history and how integrated this region was into the global economy.
-We also explored the impact of the slave trade on West Africa itself, how it turned the ruling elites against their populations which they now saw as fodder for slave traders.
+In this filmed podcast Toby reveals what we know about that history and how integrated the region was into the global economy.
+They also explore the impact of the slave trade on West Africa itself: how it turned the ruling elites against their populations which they now saw as fodder for slave traders.

 Sir David Cannadine shows Dan around the iconic Westminster Abbey, in the heart of London.
 With an unrivalled arrange of monuments - ranging from grand royal tombs to the grave of The Unknown Warrior - and spectacular architecture spanning nearly 1,000 years, join the two historians as they explo...

 I was thrilled to be joined by the legendary Peter Frankopan, Professor of Global History at Oxford University and bestselling author of 'The Silk Roads: A New History of the World'.
 In this podcast we discussed the current crisis in a wider historical context, and Peter gave some fascinating ins...

 One of the grandest private houses in the world, the site of Blenheim Palace has been host to the murder of a royal mistress, the downfall of a quarrelling Duchess and the birth of Sir Winston Churchill.
 Dan Snow takes a tour of one of Britain's most famous attractions.